Best practices to secure and manage workloads migrated to Azure

-- Enable encryption for IaaS Windows VMs.
+- Enable Azure Disk Encryption for Windows VMs.

 Best practice: Protect VMs with antimalware

-- It's a single agent solution that runs in the background without human intervention.
+It's a single agent solution that runs in the background, without human intervention.

-- In Azure Security Center, you can easily identify VMs that don't have endpoint protection running, and install Microsoft Antimalware as needed.
+In Azure Security Center, you can easily identify VMs that don't have endpoint protection running, and install Microsoft antimalware as needed.

-Antimalware for VMs
+Figure 1: Antimalware for VMs.

-- Learn about Microsoft Antimalware.
+- Learn about Microsoft Antimalware for Azure.